-From Sherbrooke Street, take Côte-des-Neiges Avenue North; by St. Denis Street take Pine Avenue West.
+- From St. Denis Street take Pine Avenue West.

-If coming by the Decarie Autoroute, West Island or Champlain Bridge, follow the signs leading to “Montréal Centre-Ville, autoroute Ville-Marie” and exit at Guy Street.
-At the first light, turn right onto René Lévesque.
-Follow this street until you reach Guy Street and turn left heading North.
-Continue North on Guy Street until you reach the hospital.
+- From the Decarie Autoroute, West Island or Champlain Bridge: follow the signs leading to “Montréal Centre-Ville, #520 autoroute Ville-Marie” and exit at Guy Street.
+At the first light, turn right onto Rene Levesque Boulevard.
+Follow until Guy Street and turn left, heading north.

-Upon arrival, you should register with the Admissions Office, B1.141, and have a Montreal General Hospital card made, if you don't already have one.
+Upon arrival, you should register with the Admissions Office, L6.130, and have a Montreal General Hospital card made, if you don't already have one.
 You should also bring your valid Medicare card.

 What to Bring